 No decision on mitigation will be given via the telephone or before the online mitigating circumstances form has been submitted.

-All mitigation forms and supporting documents must be received by midnight of 1 October 2018.
+All mitigation forms and supporting documents must be received by midnight of 1 October of the year that you apply.
 If we do not receive your mitigation request by this date then it will not be considered and the scoring of the application will be carried out on the basis of no mitigation.

-If mitigation is received by midnight of 31 August 2018 we will give you a definitive response as to whether we will or will not accept it.
+If mitigation is received by midnight of 31 August of the year that you apply we will give you a definitive response as to whether we will or will not accept it.
 After this date we are not able to guarantee a response before the UCAS closing date.